Bhuwana

 Bhuwana is a census town in the Girwa tehsil of Udaipur district, Rajasthan.
 It is situated on the Udaipur-Nathdwara highway, around 4 km from the city center, 2 km from Bargaon and around 387 km from the state capital Jaipur.

+In February 2023, an elevated road was planned to Udaipur at a cost of Rs.90 crore.

 Demographics

-Mewadi and Hindi is the local language, but people knowing English are also commonly available.
+Mewadi and Hindi are the local language, but people knowing English are also commonly available.
 Bhuwana has population of 17,665 (in 2011), of which 9,168 are males while 8,497 are females.